francescoiacono/francescoiacono/README.md

 - 👋 Hi, I’m @francescoiacono
-- 👀 I’m interested in front-end development, games programming.
+- 👀 I’m interested in front-end development and games programming.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on websites and games.
 - 📫 How to reach me contact@francescoiacono.co.uk